garrandall/popular-music-data/tracks/for-the-love-of-money-bulletboys.md

 For the love of money
 Don't let money fool ya
-Ooh don't lie to your mother
+Oh don't lie to your mother

 For the love of money
 Don't let money fool ya
 All I got left to say, let freshen money no more

 For the love of money
-Ooh yeah yeah
+Oh yeah yeah
 Don't let money fool ya

 For the love of money